Posted in: Ajax

 Working with JSONP

 The advent of JSONP — essentially a consensual cross-site scripting hack — has opened the door to powerful mashups of content.
 Many prominent sites provide JSONP services, allowing you access to their content via a predefined API.
-A particularly great source of JSONP-formatted data is the Yahoo!
-Query Language, which we'll use in the following example to fetch news about cats.
+A particularly great source of JSONP-formatted data is the Wikipedia API, which we'll use in the following example to fetch a list of articles about JavaScript libraries.

 1